- Koira (Dog)

 The player who drew the final card (face-up trump) from the stock leads to the first trick of the second phase, which then proceeds exactly as in ordinary Skitgubbe.

-This variation, played in Atlanta, Georgia, USA, was contributed by Mark Reed.
+This variation of three-player Norwegian Mattis, played in Atlanta, Georgia, USA, was contributed by Mark Reed.

 - All three players play to a trick, not just two.